rahul-gharat/dronahq-docs/docs/self-hosted-deployment/environment-variables.md

 #### `AWS_S3_ACCESS_KEY_ID`, `AWS_S3_ACCESS_KEY_SECRET`
 `AccessKeyId` and `AccessKeySecret` is required to access your bucket and objects inside bucket.
-It is recomended that you provide complete read/write access of your bucket to this key pair.
+It is recommended that you provide complete read/write access of your bucket to this key pair.

 ### Azure Storage Container configuration (Beta)